KarolGitHub/Bloomhabit/Readme.md

 5. The AI Gardener analyzes streaks and patterns, sending personalized nudges.
 6. Users can keep journals that "enrich the soil" for future growth.
 7. Notifications remind users to maintain their habits.
+8. Responsive design ensures the garden looks beautiful on all devices.

 ---